un1versal/revamped.themes/README.md

 ##Confluence Revamp'ed themes for Kodi

-These are themes for the default skin Confluence for Kodi from v17 onwards only.
+These are themes for the skin Confluence for Kodi from v17 onwards only.
 The idea behind this theme is to update the images while improving the overall "look & feel" a job that was started to fix pixelated images, precision issues (half pixels), colour matching, elements alignments/centering and sizing.

 It was originally intended to be a full replacement for the default theme, but as it happens it turned up it was simpler to make it a theme.